willcoop98/Vehicle_Fleet_Analysis/README.md

   - Queries used to analyze data and data quality

 XML CFTags:
-  - Used to generate and parse XML
+  - List of ColdFusion tags and functions